conan-io/docs/tutorial/consuming_packages/the_flexibility_of_conanfile_py.rst

 (like Visual Studio), or a single-config generator (like Unix Makefiles).
 In the first case, the folder is the same irrespective of the build type, and the build system will manage the different build types inside that folder.
-But single-config generators like Unix Makefiles, must use a different folder for each different configuration (as a different build_type Release/Debug).
+But single-config generators like Unix Makefiles must use a different folder for each configuration (as a different build_type Release/Debug).
 In this case we added a simple logic to consider multi-config if the compiler name is `msvc`.